534844/InfiniteSprint/README.md

 # InfiniteSprint
-Simple script for infinite sprint in FiveM
+Script for infinite sprint in FiveM